 2005 – Researches in the journey of Cancer research suggested that allergies and asthma reduce the risk of brain cancer

 2005- Researches in the American Journal of Epidemiology suggested that a person with allergies may have some protection against cancer in general.
-However, the results were inconsistence and the strength of the evidence was limited.
-The study also found a significantly lowered risk of cancer mortality and that of patients with a history of both asthma and hay fever.
+However, the results were inconsistent, and the strength of the evidence was limited.
+The study also found a significantly lowered risk of cancer mortality and patients with a history of both asthma and hay fever.

 2008- Researches for the National Institute of Health found that the cases where the chance of cancer was the lowest for people with allergies were with cancers of “tissues that interface with the external environment.”